- Need Help?

 - The Centers for Disease Control and Prevention’s new report, The National Intimate Partner and Sexual Violence Survey: 2010 Findings on Victimization by Sexual Orientation, shows that lesbian, gay and bisexual (LGB) people experience sexual violence and intimate partner violence at the same or higher rates as heterosexual people.

-- New Summaries Available-Staff Picks
+- New research summaries available-Staff Picks

 - Check out the SVPEP database.
 The SVPEP database contains summaries of peer-reviewed research articles, publications and statistical reports, as well as media resources published by various organizations.
 Research summaries are written by SVPEP staff and are based on original papers.